-3 Per 2 V.S.A. § 526(a)(3) the livable wage is the average of the urban and rural livable wages as calculated for a household with two wage earners and no children.
+3 Per 2 V.S.A. § 526(a)(3) the livable wage is the average of the urban and rural livable wages as calculated for a household with two wage earners and no children, in a one-bedroom rental unit.